vikaskedia/app.aiworkspace.pro/src/components/initial-consultaion/design.md

 #### initial-consultation Table
 userID
-initialConsultationID -> Since one user can have multiple initial consultations, we need to store the consultation ID matterID -> While the initial consultation is happening the user may get some files.
-We need to store the files under the matterID jsonOfInterviewQnA -> Since the questions are dynamic we need to store the questions and answers in a json format planAcceptedByUserJson -> The plan that the user accepts is stored in a json format.
+initialConsultationID -> Since one user can have multiple initial consultations, we need to store the consultation ID workspaceID -> While the initial consultation is happening the user may get some files.
+We need to store the files under the workspaceID jsonOfInterviewQnA -> Since the questions are dynamic we need to store the questions and answers in a json format planAcceptedByUserJson -> The plan that the user accepts is stored in a json format.
 Since it is dynamic we cannot have fields for the plan. createdAt